PrEP stands for Pre-Exposure Prophylaxis.

 If you don't take the medicine as prescribed, it's not going to give you the highest level of protection.

-If you and your doctor decide PrEP is right for you, you should download a free pill reminder app for your phone to help you remember to take it every day.
-You can find a free pill reminder app on our PrEP TIME App page.
+If you and your doctor decide PrEP is right for you, you should download a free pill reminder app for your phone to help you remember to take it every day or just set a daily alarm reminder on your smart phone

 Keeping the pills on your night stand, so you see them first thing in the morning, or next to your tooth brush, can help you remember too.
-You definitely should get yourself a 7 day pill box like this one, so you can keep track of if you've taken your pill each day.
+You should consider gettin yourself a 7 or 30 day pill box like this one, so you can keep track of if you've taken your pill each day.
 You can get them at any drugstore.

 If you sometimes don't spend the night at home, you can take a PrEP pill with you in a keychain pill case like this, so you're always PrEPared and won't miss a dose!